Change

 Sustainable Aviation Fuel (SAF)

 Regarding the development of SAF synthesis technology, the Group is conducting joint research with the Institute of Sustainability for Chemicals, Energy and Environment (ISCE2)*.
 Based on the firsthand knowledge gathered during another ongoing joint development of lower olefin synthesis using CO2 as a raw material, the research was conducted by efficiently exploring and adjusting test conditions such as catalyst composition and reaction conditions using machine learning, which is a type of AI.
 As a result, a catalyst with high performance in SAF synthesis was developed.
-This catalyst has achieved the world’s top-level performance as an SAF synthesis catalyst that causes H2 and CO2 to react directly, recording a 26% yield of liquid hydrocarbons with five or more carbon atoms (C5+ yield), which are a raw material for SAF.
+This catalyst has achieved the world’s top-level performance as an SAF synthesis catalyst that causes H2 and CO2 to react directly, recording a 26% yield of liquid hydrocarbons with five or more carbon atoms (C5+ yield), which are raw material for SAF.

 ISCE2: An affiliated research institute of the Agency for Science, Technology and Research (A*STAR) in Singapore